Removal procedure

 4. Install the crankshaft main bearing caps.

-5. Loosely tighten the original internal bolts (1) root caps.
+5. Loosely tighten the original inner bolts (1) of the main caps.

-Attention!
-External bolts (2) main bearing cap fasteners are dynamically tightened during reassembly and must be replaced before reassembly.
-The outer main bearing cap bolts, which will not be replaced, cannot be tightened to the correct clamping torque, which can cause severe engine damage.
+Caution!
+The outer main bearing cap mounting bolts (2) are tightened with dynamic deformation during assembly and must be replaced before reassembly.
+The outer main bearing cap mounting bolts that are not replaced cannot be tightened to the correct clamping force, which may cause serious engine damage.

-6. Loosely tighten the new outer bolts (2) main bearing caps.
+6. Loosely tighten the new outer main bearing cap bolts (2).

-7. Lightly tap with a soft-faced hammer to place the covers in place.
+7. Use a soft-faced hammer to lightly tap the caps into place.

-Attention!
-Initially, the short/inner side bolts of the main bearing caps have sealant on the bolt head flange.
+Caution!
+The short/inner side main bearing cap bolts originally have sealant on the bolt head flange.
 New bolts must be used.
-If new bolts are not used, oil may leak past the bolts from the crankcase.
+If new bolts are not used, oil may leak from the crankcase past the bolts.

-8. Loosely tighten new short/inner side bolts (4) main bearing caps.
+8. Loosely tighten the new short/inner side main bearing cap bolts (4).

-Attention!
-Initially, the long/outer side bolts of the main bearing caps have sealant on the bolt head flange.
+Caution!
+The long/outer side main bearing cap bolts originally have sealant on the bolt head flange.
 New bolts must be used.
-If new bolts are not used, oil may leak past the bolts from the crankcase.
+If new bolts are not used, oil may leak from the crankcase past the bolts.

-9. Loosely tighten new long/outer side bolts (3) main bearing caps.
+9. Loosely install the new long/outer side main bearing cap bolts (3).

 10. Tighten the main cap bolts.